baztian/jaydebeapi/README.rst

     $ jython setup.py install

-It has been tested with Jython 2.5.3 an 2.7-b3.
+It has been tested with Jython 2.7-rc1.

 If you are using cPython ensure that you have installed JPype_ properly.
 It has been tested with JPype1 0.5.7.
 Older JPype